 *OVERVIEWThis page contains information pertinent to the overall conceptual framework project.
 For specific details about each topic, please refer to the links below:

 PROJECT OBJECTIVEThe objective of the conceptual framework project is to develop an improved conceptual framework that provides a sound foundation for developing future accounting standards.
 Such a framework is essential to fulfilling the Board’s goal of developing standards that are principles based, internally consistent, and that lead to financial reporting that provides the information capital providers need to make decisions in their capacity as capital providers.
 The new FASB framework will build on the existing framework.

-Next StepsPlease refer to the measurement, presentation, disclosure, recognition and elements, and reporting entity project pages for next steps related to each of those topics.
+*Next StepsPlease refer to the measurement, presentation, disclosure, and elements project pages for next steps related to each of those topics.

-Due Process DocumentsPlease refer to the measurement, presentation, disclosure, recognition and elements and reporting entity project pages for due process documents issued related to each of those topics.
+*Due Process DocumentsPlease refer to the measurement, presentation, disclosure, and elements project pages for due process documents issued related to each of those topics.

 *BOARD/OTHER PUBLIC MEETING DatesThe FASB meeting minutes are provided for the information and convenience of constituents who want to follow the Boards’ deliberations.
 All of the conclusions reported are tentative and may be changed at future Board meetings.
 Decisions become final only after a formal written ballot to issue a final Accounting Standards Update.